isir/greta/README.md

 - The "master-lgpl" of Greta is licensed under the GNU LGPL v3.
 - Depends on external software for Speech Synthesis ([MaryTTS](http://mary.dfki.de/) or CereProc), and 3D Rendering (Ogre or Unity).

+## Directory structure

+> ATTENTION:
+> - before checking each component here, ***STRONGLY RECOMMEND TO CHECK [Quick start](https://github.com/isir/greta/wiki/Quick-start) and try to run Greta first.***
+> - then, check "For developpers" section in the sidebar of this wiki
+> - after that, you can check each detailed functionalities from the "Functionalities" section in the sidebar of this wiki

+- `application`: directory for Modular application, which connects all the modules in Greta platform
+- `auxiliary`: auxiliary modules
+- `bin`: compiled JAR files and non-Java programs should be in this directory.
+- `core`: core modules (if you are new, recommend to start from [BehaviorPlanner](core/BehaviorPlanner/src/greta/core/behaviorplanner/Planner.java) and [BehaviorRealizer](core/BehaviorRealizer/src/greta/core/behaviorrealizer/Realizer.java) using Netbeans IDE)
+- `doc`: previously used but not maintained any more
+- `pictures`: pictures which used in wiki pages.
+You cannot find all of the pictures used in the wiki from here because some are directory embedded into the wiki page.
+- `tools`: some tool modules.
+Please refer [here](https://github.com/isir/greta/wiki/Technical-Specifications#name-correspondence-between-greta-modules-and-java-projects) for the included modules

 ## Update

 ### Sep 03, 2024: changed license from LGPL to GPL, added many functionalities(EN,FR)!